department

 If you would like to re-apply to the program, you must follow the same steps as a new applicant.
 We do not keep transcripts, test scores or any other application materials on file from previous years.

 The International English Language Testing System (IELTS) or the Test of English as a Foreign Language (TOEFL) is required of every applicant whose native or first language is not English.
 No exceptions will be made for this requirement.
 If you completed an undergraduate or masters degree in the US but are from a non-English speaking country you are REQUIRED to take the IELTS/TOEFL.
 If you are from the US but were raised speaking another language, you are REQUIRED to take the IELTS/TOEFL.
-However, if you were raised in a non-English speaking country but have spoken and been educated in English all your life, you do not.
 The Admissions Committees regard English proficiency as crucial for success in all degree programs.
-A minimum TOEFL score of 600 (paper- based) or 100 (internet-based) is required by DUSP.
+A minimum TOEFL score of 100 (internet-based) is required by DUSP.
 We also accept the IELTS (International English Language Testing System with a minimum of 7.
-Permanent residents or US Citizens do no need to take the TOEFL exam.
+Permanent residents or US Citizens do not need to take the TOEFL exam.

 The codes you should use when reporting your GRE scores to DUSP are as follows: 3514 (MIT), 2205 (DUSP).
 When reporting TOEFL exam scores, applicants should use: 3514 (MIT), 97 (DUSP).